Department Internship Program

 Internship Program Details

-Internships are unpaid.
-The Department is able to accommodate 2 graduate-level interns during the school year (September - May), and 3 summer interns, either undergraduate or graduate-level (June - August).
-Interns should expect to commit 20-30 hours per week, depending on scheduling and academic requirements.
+The Department is able to accommodate two (2) graduate-level interns during the school year (September - May), and three (3) summer interns, either undergraduate or graduate-level (June - August).
+Interns should expect to commit 20-32 hours per week, depending on scheduling and academic requirements.
 The Department will provide an in-office workspace, though it may be shared with other interns.
 Our standard office hours are 9:00 am to 5:00 pm, Monday-Friday.
 Specific start and end dates, as well as work schedules, will be determined with the selected intern.

 How to Apply

-Download a copy of the Internship Program Application.pdf, and submit it with the required materials by the appropriate deadline (see below).
+Department Internship Application & Instructions_040815.pdfClick here to download the Internship Application, and submit it with the required materials by the appropriate deadline (see below).

 Submit application and all supporting documents in one of the following methods: